 People are always appreciative of a snack and exotic tasting food is a great and simple way to bring some foreign flavour to the table.
 Work place colleagues as well usually appreciate the new and unusual snacks in the pantry.
 While you never know what people’s favourite foods are exactly, most tend to be a little more adventurous and appreciative of foreign food so it’s your best bet when you have to buy souvenirs for people you don’t know so well.

-Try and pick out something really unique to the country you’ve been to, but look out for your international customs laws – the mango puree I bought on my recent trip had to be exchanged because I couldn’t bring it on board, even though I purchased it at the airport!
+Try and pick out something really unique to the country you’ve been to, but look out for your international customs laws – the mango puree I bought on my recent trip had to be exchanged because I couldn’t bring it on board, even though I purchased it at the airport.
+Also, countries like Australia are pretty sticky about meat and plant life… My usual choices are dried foods and a bottle of locally brewed wine/liquor from the airport DFS.

 But ultimately, don’t feel bad if you come back empty-handed.